What happens the day after Queen Elizabeth II's death? Palace confirms period of mourning

 Royal residences will be closed until after the funeral, and flags at the homes will remain at half staff until the day after the end of the period of mourning — with the exception of the Royal Standard that always flies high over the palace at which the monarch, now King Charles III, is staying.

-King Charles was traveling back to London Friday from Balmoral to meet with Prime Minister Liz Truss and deliver a speech to the nation.
+King Charles flew back to London Friday from Balmoral to meet with Prime Minister Liz Truss and deliver a speech to the nation.

 A service of prayer and reflection will be held at London's St. Paul's Cathedral at 6 p.m. local time (1 p.m.
 Eastern), which the public will be allowed to attend and which will also be televised.